OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 of the week, typically on Monday.
 Lab assignments are posted early so that you can read them ahead of time, ask questions if you are unclear on any of the behaviors or tasks described in the lab, and review any concepts or skills needed for the lab that you feel unsure about.
-Further, poosting the labs early allows you to try your hand at starting out the lab on your own.
+Further, posting the labs early allows you to try your hand at starting out the lab on your own.
 We encourage you to start the lab and get a far a you can before you go to lab.

+Note that lab meetings will not start until *Thursday* the first week.
+The first lab sections to work on a given lab assignment will be on Thursdays, with the same lab assignment being completed by following lab sections on Fridays, Mondays, Tuesdays, and Wednesdays.
+This allows all students to go to both class lecture meetings during the week the lab is posted, before the lab is due.
+This also means lab meetings will continue through the last *Wednesday* of classes.

 You will not be able to submit your lab for a grade or any feedback until the start of your lab period.
 You can submit your lab as many times a you